1 min read

 Health Care Power of Attorney and Funeral Decisions for Domestic Partners

-With a durable health care power of attorney, you can name anyone to make your health care decisions when you are unable to.
-Blood relatives have no statutory priority with regards to health care decisions.
+With a durable healthcare power of attorney, you can name anyone to make your healthcare decisions when you are unable to.
+Blood relatives have no statutory priority with regard to health care decisions.
 Without a health care power of attorney, a domestic partner has no legal rights to make health care decisions on your behalf.
 Without any medical directive, hospitals may look toward blood relatives before a domestic partner.
-Therefore, domestic partners need to legally name each other in a health care power of attorney to have a role in the decision making.
+Therefore, domestic partners need to legally name each other in a healthcare power of attorney to have a role in the decision-making.

 Click here to view Estate Planning Considerations for Domestic Partners.